-I’m protective of my physical and emotional health, so I seek out people who make me want to be my best self, and try to give that to them.
-I love to be around people who are trying to be THEIR best selves by growing, learning and reading every day.
+I’m protective of my physical and emotional health, so I seek out people who make me want to be my best self, and I try to give that to them in return.
+I love to be around people who are trying to be THEIR best selves by growing, learning, and reading every day.
 I enjoy exploring principles, goals, science, faith, questions, and new knowledge with my friends, rather than indulging in gossip and idle small talk.

 Continue Growing and Improving Together

-And, although I have friends who struggle, whom I try to help—I minimize contact with people who consistently bleed energy and don’t choose to progress.
+I do have friends who struggle, and I try to help them, but I minimize contact with people who consistently bleed energy and don’t choose to progress.
 I don’t avoid people going through challenges, but I recognize people who, like me, are committed to growth and progress, even and especially in their challenges, and I nurture those relationships.
 We need each other.
-And we’re best not in dependence, or independence, but rather—interdependence.
+And we’re best not in dependence, or in independence, but rather—interdependence.